-If you ship watches, exceptional wines or luxury goods, this sentence will make your blood run cold: if your €15,000 Rolex parcel is lost, the CMR Convention will only compensate you...
-83€.
+If you ship watches, fine wines, or luxury goods, this sentence will make your blood run cold: if your €15,000 Rolex package is lost, the CMR Convention will only compensate you for... €83.

-This brutal reality hits e-traders every day, as they discover the limits of CMR protection too late.
-In our Claisy database, 67% of disputes involving products >€1000 result in derisory compensation payments when shippers rely solely on this convention.
+This harsh reality hits retailers hard every day retailers discover too late the limitations of CMR protection.
+In our Claisy database, 67% of disputes products worth more than €1,000 result in derisory compensation when shippers rely solely on this convention.

 The Story Behind the Numbers

-Today, a €50,000 Patek Philippe watch weighs 150 grams.
+Today, a Patek Philippe watch costing €50,000 weighs 150 grams.

-The Limit Indemnity Trap
+The Limit Trap

-CMR rule: Maximum 8.33 Special Drawing Rights (SDR) per kilogram of gross weight.
+The CMR rule: Maximum 8.33 Special Drawing Rights (SDRs) per kilogram of gross weight.
 In euros 2024: Approximately €11.20 per kilogram.

-Concrete examples of our Claisy files:
+Concrete examples from our Claisy files:

 - Watch Rolex Daytona (500g, value €18,000) → CMR compensation: €5.60